MehDAsaD/instagram-commenter-scraper-chrome-extension/README.md

 ### Technical Details
 - Utilizes JavaScript for web scraping.
 - Provides real-time notifications.
-- Automatically scrolls to load all commenters.
+- Automatically scrolls to load all comments.
 - Saves data as a text file.

 ### Screenshots
-1. Click on the Instagram commenter Extractor extension icon to view the user interface in a pop-up.
+1. Click on the Instagram Commenter Extractor extension icon to view the user interface in a pop-up.
 Click the "Click to Start Scraping" button to begin extraction.

    ![Screenshot 1](screenshot/extension-1.png)